tuffylock/linetap/README.md

 ### 1: User Authentication
 #### 1 day

-User signup and authentication (BCrypt).
+User registration and authentication (BCrypt).
 Send signed in users to a dashboard that will display the application's root view.

 [Details][phase-one]